manthan410/manthan410/README.md

 🎓 Graduated from University of Stuttgart,Germany

-🌟 Passionate about NLP, LLMs, and Industry 4.0 (Industrial Automation)
+🌟 Passionate about building products using AI (specifically NLP, LLMs) in context of Industry 4.0

 📚 Still learning and keeping up to date with multimodality, specifically vision with language models